dykyi-roman/enterprise-skeleton/README.md

 2. Update the SSL configuration in `etc/containers/nginx/site.conf` if needed
 3. Consider using Let's Encrypt for free, trusted SSL certificates

+# Contributing

+We welcome contributions to the Enterprise Skeleton project!
+If you'd like to join the development effort, you can contribute by creating Pull Requests (PRs).

+### Current Development Priorities

+We are currently looking for contributions in the following areas:

+- **Sentry Integration**: We need help implementing Sentry for error tracking and monitoring.
+If you have experience with Sentry integration in Symfony applications, we'd love your contribution!

+### How to Submit a Pull Request

+1. Fork the repository
+2. Create a new branch for your feature or fix
+3. Make your changes following our coding standards
+4. Write or update tests if necessary
+5. Submit a Pull Request with a clear description of the changes
+6. Ensure all checks pass (PHPStan, Psalm, CS-Fixer, etc.)

 ## Security Considerations

 - Self-signed certificates are for development only